blockwatch-cc/tzgo/README.md

 TzGo is the officially supported Tezos Go client library by [Blockwatch](https://blockwatch.cc).
 This SDK is free to use in commercial and non-commercial projects with a permissive license.
 Blockwatch is committed to keeping interfaces stable, providing long-term support, and updating TzGo on a regular basis to stay compliant with the most recent Tezos network protocol.

 Our main focus is on **correctness**, **stability**, and **compliance** with the Tezos protocol.
-TzGo supports binary and JSON encoding for Tezos' Micheline types so it's perfectly suited for high-performance applications.
+TzGo supports binary and JSON encodings for all Tezos types including the Micheline smart contract data and all transaction formats so it's perfectly suited for high-performance applications that read and write to the Tezos blockchain.

 Current TzGo protocol support